 Goji berries small, orange-red berries native to China.
 You might also know them as Chinese wolfberries or just wolfberries.
 In China, where they’re called “happy berries,” the benefits of goji berries are legendary.The berries are still primarily grown in China and Tibet and are often dried before transport as the ripe berries don’t ship well overseas.
 They are also pressed into goji berry juice for sale overseas.

-Goji berries are also known as wolfberries.
-And they’re called “happy berries” in China, where there aphrodisiac powers are held in high regard.
-In Chinese medicine, the goji berry is administered to strengthen the adrenal system, believed to be a center of sexual energy.
-The fruit’s aphrodisiac status even found its way into an ancient Chinese proverb.
-It warns men who travel away from their lovers: “He who travels one thousand kilometers from home should not eat goji ”
+The Chinese were really the first to explore the benefits of goji berry.
+And in traditional Chinese applications, the fruit is administered to strengthen the adrenal system, which is believed to be a center of sexual energy.
+So highly regarded was this goji benefit that it even found its way into an ancient, Chinese proverb.
+It warns men who travel away from their lovers: “He who travels one thousand kilometers from home should not eat goji.”

-Clinical tests prove goji berries help lower bad cholesterol.
-And they show a potential for treating metabolic syndrome, a precursor to erectile dysfunction.
-In addition, the goji berry’s nutritional claims include one of the highest contents of beta-carotine of all fruits.
+Clinical tests have demonstrated goji berries help lower bad cholesterol.
+In addition, the goji berry’s nutritional claims include one of the highest contents of beta carotene of all fruits.
 As such, goji berries are recommended by health food practitioners to help you look and feel young.
 They’re like the culinary version of the fountain of youth.